-If you have a Facebook or Twitch account and a PC with more than 8GB of RAM, you can even broadcast apps and games directly from the Bluestacks window.
+If you have a Twitch or similar account and a PC with more than 8GB of RAM, you can even broadcast Android apps and games using the Bluestacks “stream mode” and OBS Studio.
 However, users may want to enable AMD-V or Intel VT-x within the BIOS for optimal performance, if available.

-Bluestacks offers an optional subscription ($4 per month or 40$ per year) that enables premium support and exclusive offers from app developers.
+Bluestacks offers an optional subscription ($4 per month or $40 per year) that enables premium support, disables advertisements, includes wallpapers, and more.
 It’s also now compatible with the Galaxy Store, allowing you to use and play apps purchased through Samsung’s app store.